 - Chocolate Chip Banana Bread – A perfect banana bread recipe for milk chocolate candy loving fiends (most kids).

 - Cranberry Banana Bread – You will love the combination of sweet bananas with the slightly tart cranberries in this banana bread.
+This is one of my favorite banana bread recipes.

 - Double Banana Bread – Bananas on top & inside this delicious banana bread.